 You’ve tried over-the-counter drugs and still need more relief.

 You get a lot of sinus infections, headaches, stuffy nose, or ear infections.

-Other health conditions.
-If you have health problems -- such as heart disease, thyroid disease, diabetes, glaucoma, high blood pressure, enlarged prostate, liver disease, or kidney disease -- treating allergies on your own with over-the-counter drugs may not be safe.
+You have other health problems such as heart disease, thyroid disease, diabetes, glaucoma, high blood pressure, enlarged prostate, liver disease, or kidney disease.
+If you do, it may not be safe to treat allergies on your own with over-the-counter drugs.
 Talk to your doctor before you take them.

 Control your symptoms.
-Your doctor can help you tame your runny nose and itchy eyes -- and even stop an allergic reaction before it starts.
+Your doctor can help you tame your runny nose and itchy eyes and even stop an allergic reaction before it starts.